 Mail should not be addressed to the dorm.

 6. Personal Items: Students will want to bring toothpaste, toothbrush, bath soap, laundry soap, personal hygiene items, hangers, beach towel, alarm clock, and suntan lotion.
 Additionally, each student must bring a pillow, extra-long twin sized sheets, a blanket, and towels.
 All personal items of value should be labeled with the student's name, address, and telephone number.
-Insurance and records (make, model, serial number) are a recommended precaution as the Math Camp is not liable for loss, theft, or damage to personal belongings.
+Insurance and records (make, model, serial number) are a recommended precaution as Mathworks is not liable for loss, theft, or damage to personal belongings.

 7. Optional Items: Students might like to bring a guitar or other portable musical instrument, binoculars, laptop, camera, board games, playing cards, Frisbees, and tennis or handball gear.
 No skateboards, video games, or televisions are permitted.

 8. Supervision: Camp counselors (undergraduate mentors) will live in the dorm with the students.
 Counselors and faculty will be present at all of the program's activities.

 9. Rules and Regulations: There will be NO tobacco, alcohol, or drugs used by students while attending the Math Camp.
 Prompt class attendance and proper behavior will be expected from all students.
 Students will be allowed to leave campus only with written parental approval in advance, specifying date, time, and destination.
 Math Camp students will be supervised by camp counselors.
 Students are expected to follow all campus rules and regulations and to respect university property and facilities.
 Parents will be billed for any damage caused by their children's negligence.
 Students not following rules or not participating in classes will be sent home immediately after parents/guardians are notified of their impending arrival.